Sequence-Selection-Based Constellation Shaping for Nonlinear Channels: Probabilistic Constellation Shaping for Nonlinear Channels

 In this Section, we add a CPR at the receiver side, implemented with the blind phase search (BPS) algorithm with $64$ test angles and with a window of $281$ symbols ($140$ on each side), previously optimized to obtain the best performance \cite{pfau2009BPS,civelli2023JLTNPN}.\footnote{For the sake of simplicity, we do not include laser phase noise in the system.
-However, we expect the overall result not to change, as in \cite{civelli2023JLTNPN}.} Furthermore, we modify the metric to measure the remaining nonlinear interference after the CPR, which is obtained by removing, for each received symbol of the tested sequence, the average phase rotation induced by nonlinear propagation over the surrounding window of 281 symbols.
-Figure\,\ref{fig:resultsBPS} shows the peak SE (at optimal launch power) versus number of tested sequences when the CPR is included (solid) or not (dashed), with the BS approach and $n=512$.
+However, we expect the overall result not to change, as in \cite{civelli2023JLTNPN}.} Figure\,\ref{fig:resultsBPS} shows the peak SE (at optimal launch power $P=\unit[1]{dBm}$) versus number of tested sequences when the CPR is included (solid) or not (dashed), with the BS approach and $n=512$.
 The baseline performance without sequence selection improves significantly for i.i.d.
 MB-distributed symbols (whose intensity fluctuations cause a relevant nonlinear phase noise that can be mitigated by the CPR), whereas it does not improve or has a small improvement when a short-block-length DM is used (which already produces signals with less intensity fluctuations)---for more details about this refer to \cite{civelli2023JLTNPN}.
 Conversely, the figure shows that sequence selection is able to provide approximately the same gain when CPR is included or not, in all cases.
+When sequence selection is not applied ($N_{t}=1$), the difference between MB and the various DMs is due to both the rate loss and the different characteristics in terms of NLI generation.
+For instance, for $N_{t}=1$, SpSh and MB have nearly the same performance, meaning that the rate loss of SpSh is compensated by its advantage (small, when CPR is included, but non-negligible) over MB in terms of NLI generation.
+However, when the acceptance rate decreases, sequence selection discards the sequences with high NLI, so that the NLI advantage of SpSh (and of the other DMs) over MB vanishes, and the only remaining effect is the rate loss, which (once reported in bit/s/Hz) explains the SE differences between MB and practical DMs.
 Overall, this important result implies that the nonlinear shaping gain provided by sequence selection remains when CPR is included, differently from the nonlinear shaping gain obtained with short block length DM.